avikgtm/isitbear/README.md

   # Is It Bear?
-Game Frontend

-  This is a code bundle for Is It Bear?
-Game Frontend.
-The original project is available at https://www.figma.com/design/Jja9VOOUA4HGg7lNdNKgs5/Is-It-Bear--Game-Frontend.
+  This is a game where you guess if it is a bear!
+Have fun playing!

   ## Running the code